Burial costs in the UK

 How much does a burial cost?

-The average cost of burials in the UK is £5,000.
+The average cost of burials in the UK is £5,033*.
 This comprises burial fees, minister or celebrant fees, and funeral director fees.
-The average cost of burials varies throughout England, from £7,883 in London to £4,603 in the East Midlands.
-The average cost of a burial in Scotland is £5,052, while burial costs in Wales are around £4,602.
+The cost of a basic funeral in England varies from around £5,235 in London, to an average of £3,785 in the North West.
+The average cost of a basic funeral in Northern Ireland is £3,222, while in Wales a funeral costs an average of £3,718.

 The infographic below provides a detailed breakdown of all burial costs, and how burial fees vary significantly across the UK.

 Additional factors that may affect burial costs in the UK

 If you choose a burial service for your loved one, the overall cost of the funeral will be determined by who arranges it; whether you arrange the funeral service yourself, or if you wish for a funeral director to organise it for you.